 ●The best characterized of these biomarkers are epidermal growth factor receptor (EGFR) mutations and (anaplastic lymphoma kinase) ALK translocation.
 Identification of these biomarkers has led to highly specific treatments that have resulted in a major advance in therapy for tumors harboring these abnormalities.
 (See "Systemic therapy for advanced non-small cell lung cancer with an activating mutation in the epidermal growth factor receptor" and "Anaplastic lymphoma kinase (ALK) fusion oncogene positive non-small cell lung cancer".)

-●The improved results using targeted therapy in patients with these specific molecular abnormalities has led to an effort to identify other driver mutations and specific therapies appropriate for each driver mutation (see 'NSCLC genotypes' above).
-For patients without access to a targeted clinical trial, some approved therapies may be used "off label" with anticipated benefit for some patients (algorithm 1 and algorithm 2 and algorithm 3):
+●The improved results using targeted therapy in patients with these specific molecular abnormalities have led to an effort to identify other driver mutations and specific therapies appropriate for each driver mutation (algorithm 1 and algorithm 2) (see 'NSCLC genotypes' above).
+For patients without access to a targeted clinical trial, some approved therapies may be used "off label" with anticipated benefit for some patients:

 •ROS1 rearrangements: For patients with a ROS1 rearrangement we recommend first-line management with crizotinib rather than platinum-based chemotherapy (Grade 1B).
 For patients who have received prior chemotherapy, we recommend treatment with crizotinib rather than second-line chemotherapy (Grade 1A).
 (See 'ROS1 translocation' above.)